Taha Jabir Alalwani

 Taha Jabir Al-Alwani (طه جابر علواني), Ph.D.
-(1935 – March 4, 2016), was the President of Cordoba University in Ashburn, Virginia, United States.
+(1935 – March 4, 2016) was an Iraqi Islamic scholar.
+He was a founder and chairman of the Fiqh Council of North America and served as president of Cordoba University in Ashburn, Virginia, United States.
 He also held the Imam Al-Shafi'i Chair in the Islamic Legal Theory at The Graduate School of Islamic and Social Sciences at Corboda University.
-Al-Alwani concentrated on the fields of Islamic legal theory, jurisprudence (fiqh), usul al-fiqh, Qur'anic sciences, and general Islamic thought.

-Al-Alwani was founder and former chairman of the Fiqh Council of North America.

 Biography

-Born in 1935 in Iraq, Al-Alwani received his high school diploma from Al-Azhar in 1953 and received his bachelor's from the College of Shari’ah and Law at al-Azhar University in Cairo, Egypt in 1959.
+Born in 1935 in Fallujah, Iraq, Al-Alwani received his high school diploma from al-Azhar University in Cairo, Egypt in 1953 and received his bachelor's from the College of Shari’ah and Law in 1959.
 He continued at the college and earned a master's degree in 1968 and a doctorate in Usul al-fiqh in 1973.